-In the words of her biographer, Jessie Munro: "All these people were responding in gratitude and love to Suzanne's vision of large-hearted spiritual neighbourliness - call it arohanui, her great love - her invaluable legacy now and forever."
+Scan to view video given a woman in New Zealand.
+All these people were responding in gratitude and love to Suzanne's vision of large-hearted spiritual neighbourliness - call it arohanui, her great love - her invaluable legacy now and forever."
 Suzanne Aubert was buried at Karori cemetery.
 The Sisters, realising that the cause for her beatification might one day be introduced, enclosed her body in a lead coffin which was then enclosed in a simple wooden one.
 Twenty-five years later her remains were transferred to the home she founded in Island Bay.

-The Journey to Sainthood

-The initial impetus for Suzanne's Cause came from two Cardinals in Rome and members of the Roman Curia who had known her.
+Funeral procession, Willis Street, Wellington 4 October 1926.
+New Zealand Freelance, 13 October 1926 The Journey to Sainthood >> The initial impetus for Suzanne's Cause came from two Cardinals in Rome and members of the Roman Curia who had known her.
 Cardinal Aidan Gasquet, the Cardinal Protector of the Congregation, advised the Sisters to archive any relevant material.
-A number of steps were taken to advance her Cause but it only gained real momentum over the last decade.
-A major step was taken with the publication of Jessie Munro's award-winning biography, The Story of Suzanne Aubert, in 1997.
+A number of steps were taken to advance her Cause but it only gained real momentum over the last two decades.
+A major step was taken with the publication of Jessie Munro's award-winning biography of 'The Story of Suzanne Aubert' published in 1996.
 The process began in earnest in 2004 when an official Diocesan Enquiry was held into her life and her heroic exercise of Christian virtues.
 The results of this enquiry were forwarded to Rome and approved by the Congregation for the Causes of Saints.
-In 2007 Father Maurice Carmody was appointed Roman Postulator for the Cause and, together with Sister Margaret Anne Mills and Sister Jo Gorman, used this material to prepare the Positio (official case for the beatification and canonisation of Suzanne Aubert).
+In 2007 Father Maurice Carmody was appointed Roman Postulator for the Cause and together with Sister Margaret Anne Mills and Sister Josephine Gorman used this material to prepare the Positio or official case for the beatification and canonisation of Suzanne Aubert.